Buddy FAQ's

 2. Who is eligible to be a Mentor?

 Applicants must attend one of the Athletes for Kids high school chapters in order to be a mentor.
-See AFK web site for the most current list.
-You must be participating in a sport.
-You must have a passion to impact the life of a child.
+See our mentor info page for the most current list.
+You must be participating in a sport and have a passion to impact the life of a child.

-If you are a current freshman, sophomore or junior in one of AFK Chapter High Schools and play a sport you are eligible to apply the program.
-Please note: Freshman are eligible to apply, receive training, attend monthly meetings and volunteer at AFK events.
-However, the matching process may take 6-12 months
+If you are a current freshman, sophomore or junior in one of AFK Chapter High Schools and play a sport, you are eligible to apply for the program.

 3. How long will it be until I start being a mentor?